Frequently Asked Questions about Priority Registration

 - When do I have to pay?

-You must pay in full, be on a payment plan or have adequate financial aid funds to cover all of your tuition and fees by December 10, 2015 for Spring 2016.
+You must pay in full, be on a payment plan or have adequate financial aid funds to cover all of your tuition and fees by July 12, 2016 for Fall 2016.

 - What if I have financial aid?